 Jaime Leifer was named VP, Associate Publisher in December 2014.
 She returned to PublicAffairs as Director of Publicity in February 2010 from The New Yorker, where she handled media coverage for the magazine and worked with a wide range of writers, including Seymour M. Hersh, Malcolm Gladwell, George Packer, Jane Mayer, Adam Gopnik, Elizabeth Kolbert, and James Surowiecki.
 Leifer began her career in publishing at PublicAffairs, signing on as a publicity assistant in August 2001, immediately after moving to New York.
 Over the course of the next six years, she rose through the ranks to Publicity Manager, leading the campaigns of books ranging from Marjorie Williams’s The Woman at the Washington Zoo and Martin Meredith’s The Fate of Africa to Fernando Henrique Cardoso’s The Accidental President of Brazil and Jeremy Paxman’s On Royalty.
 A Massachusetts native, Leifer graduated from Harvard University and attended the Columbia Publishing Course.
 She lives in Brooklyn.

 Lindsay Fradkoff was named Marketing Director in December 2014.
 She joined PublicAffairs in 2006 and worked in marketing, advertising, and promotion.
 She developed the in-house social media accounts and managed all digital marketing efforts and online promotions by authors.
-She also oversaw the redesign of the PublicAffairs website in 2014.
+She has worked on promotional campaigns for Ibram X. Kendi's National Book Award winner Stamped from the Beginning, and bestselling titles including Disrupt Aging by JoAnn Jenkins, Black Mass by Dick Lehr and Gerard O'Neill, and Food, Inc. edited by Karl Weber.
 Prior to joining PublicAffairs, she worked in sales and marketing at Barefoot Books and Beacon Press.
 She lives in Brooklyn with her husband and son, and loves Boston sports, karaoke, and her dog.

 Ben Adams came to PublicAffairs in 2012 after seven years at Bloomsbury Publishing.
 Books he’s published here include Alex Beam’s American Crucifixion, Anya Kamenetz’s The Test, Radley Balko’s Rise of the Warrior Cop, and Peter Pomerantsev’s Nothing is True and Everything is Possible.
 In his career, Ben has acquired and published books in a wide variety of categories, including sports, science, current affairs, economics, history, food, humor, memoir and more.
 He also has an active interest in connecting readers to publishers and has helped rebuild the PublicAffairs newsletter, which you should subscribe to.
 A Bostonian by breeding and disposition, Ben lives in Manhattan with his wife and son.